Member UKTA, ITF, BTC

 o Always address Instructors and black belts as 'Sir.'

-o Do not eat, drink, or smoke whilst wearing your dobok unless prior permission
+o Do not eat, drink, or smoke whilst wearing your dobok unless prior permission to do so has been granted by the Instructor.

 o Do not speak unnecessarily before or during a session.